Pirojpur District: Administration

 The subdivision (then a mohokooma, now a zilla) of Pirojpur was created on 28 October 1859 Pirojpur district was formed on 1 March 1984 and the municipality was formed in 1885.
 The area of Pirojpur is 1277.80 km^{2}.
 It is under Barisal Division.
 There are three municipalities in Pirojpur named Pirojpur, Bhandaria, Mathbaria.
-There are seven upazilas (sub districts) in Pirojpur district: Pirojpur Sadar, Bhandaria, Mathbaria, Indurkani, Nazirpur, Nesarabad and Kawkhali.
+There are seven upazilas (sub districts) in Pirojpur district: Pirojpur Sadar, Bhandaria, Mathbaria, Zianagar, Nazirpur, Nesarabad and Kawkhali.
 Of these, Mathbaria is the largest (353.25 km^{2}; it occupies 27.01% of the total area of the district).
 Kawkhali is the smallest (79.65 km^{2}).
 Pirojpur District also contains 52 unions, 390 mauzas and 648 villages.